 a.
 To manage and direct employees including the right to select, hire, promote, transfer, assign, evaluate, lay off, or to reprimand, suspend, discharge or otherwise discipline according to law or agreement.

-b. promulgate and enforce work rules and regulations;
+b.
+To promulgate and enforce work rules and regulations;

 c.
 To manage and determine the location, type and number of physical facilities, equipment, programs and the work to be performed;